Zuckerberg acknowledges Facebook erred by not removing a post that urged armed action in Kenosha

 After online warnings, armed civilians bring threat of violence to protests in Kenosha and elsewhere

-Zuckerberg has been the subject of intense criticism from both inside and outside the company for not doing more to keep the company he has led since its creation in 2004 from becoming a conduit for violent ideologies.
+Zuckerberg has been the subject of intense criticism from both inside and outside Facebook for not doing more to keep the company he has led since its creation in 2004 from becoming a conduit for violent ideologies.

 Facebook long has had ties to serious violence in the real world.
 The company acknowledged in 2018 that it had been used to “foment division and incite offline violence” during ethnic cleansing of the Rohingya minority group in Myanmar.
-Last year, a gunman livestreamed on Facebook the shooting of Muslims in a New Zealand mosque that left dozens dead.
+Last year, a gunman live-streamed on Facebook the shooting of Muslims in a New Zealand mosque that left dozens dead.

-This year, a movement called “the Boogaloo,” espousing violence against government officials, spread widely on Facebook and other social media.
-A Boogaloo adherent who was later charged with killing a security guard at an Oakland, Calif., courthouse amid protests in May wrote on Facebook, “Use their anger to fuel our fire.
+This year, a movement called “the boogaloo,” espousing violence against government officials, spread widely on Facebook and other social media.
+A boogaloo adherent who was later charged with killing a security guard at an Oakland, Calif., courthouse amid protests in May wrote on Facebook, “Use their anger to fuel our fire.
 Think outside the box.
 We have mobs of angry people to use to our advantage,” according to court documents.

+Rashad Robinson, executive director of the civil rights group Color of Change, said Facebook’s problems are not isolated failures but systemic problems rooted in a business model fueled by user engagement.

+“It’s optimized for growth and profit, and not optimized for safety, integrity and security,” Robinson said.
+“The system’s not broken.
+It’s performing the way it’s designed to.”

 As Trump warns of leftist violence, a dangerous threat emerges from the right-wing boogaloo movement